 Have you ever noticed that some prices end in .99?
 That’s because businesses are using a pricing strategy called psychological pricing.

-Studies have shown that consumers perceive prices ending in .99 as being significantly lower than prices that round up to the next dollar.
-As a result, businesses can increase their profits by using this seemingly small change in pricing.
+Studies show consumers perceive prices ending in .99 as being significantly lower than prices that round up to the next dollar.
+Businesses can increase their profits by using this seemingly small change in pricing.
 In addition to prices ending in .99, businesses also use a variety of other pricing strategies to manipulate consumer behavior.

 Psychological Pricing Strategy Example

 You’re likely very aware of what psychological pricing looks like.
-We see it every day, whether it’s online or in physical stores.
-Just do a quick search on Amazon for any product and you’ll probably see some form of psychological pricing at play.
+We see it daily, both online and in physical stores.
+Just do a quick search on Amazon for any product, and you’ll probably see some form of psychological pricing at play.